-How to fix the lath ceiling and restore it to its former glory.
+How to fix lath ceiling and restore it to its former glory.
 Read on to learn how to attack common issues and ensure a sturdy and beautiful ceiling.
 They allow for a range of cataplasm textures and home stretches to achieve asked aesthetics.

 What’s lathe ceiling